-- FR O2: Facilitate the provision of new, or the augmentation of existing flood defences and protective measures where necessary, and to support the implementation of proposed flood schemes subject to compliance with the requirements of the EU Habitats Directive, the protection of natural and built heritage and visual amenities. - FR O3: Seek to ensure that where flood risk management works take place that the cultural and natural heritage of rivers, streams and watercourses are protected, and improved where possible.
+FR O2: Facilitate the provision of new, or the augmentation of existing flood defences and protective measures, where necessary including natural flood management measures where deemed appropriate and to support the implementation of proposed flood schemes while also seeking to ensure zoning or development proposals support and do not impede or prevent the progression of these schemes subject to compliance with the requirements of the EU Habitats Directive, the protection of natural and built heritage and visual amenities.

+FR O3: Seek to ensure that where flood risk management works take place that the cultural and natural heritage of rivers, streams and watercourses are protected, and improved where possible.